 - Send two letters of recommendation - Recommendations can come from any source who is not a relative (i.e. coaches, employers, teachers, guidance counselors, etc.).
 Please send as a PDF file.

-- Send official standardized test scores (SAT, ACT)
+- Optional for Spring 2021 and Fall 2021 Applicants: Send official standardized test scores (SAT, ACT)

 101 Academy Drive